 Identity theft and online account compromises have become too common in today’s growing online services.
-The hackers always keep an eye on the end users’ digital assets, and they use the advanced cryptographic techniques to gain access to their valuable online accounts, data and information.
-Therefore, it is responsibility of the end users to secure their digital assets from all sorts of malicious activities that occur over the internet.
+Hackers always keep an eye on the end-users’ digital assets, and they use advanced cryptographic techniques to gain access to their valuable online accounts, data, and information.
+Therefore, it is the responsibility of the end users to secure their digital assets from all sorts of malicious activities that occur over the internet.
 For this purpose, they (end users) must add or enable an extra security method in the login procedure to better protect their online accounts.
-Two Factor Authentication is the best solution that protects your digital assets from all security breaches easily.
+Two-Factor Authentication is the best solution that protects your digital assets from all security breaches easily.

 A brief about this method

 Two Factor Authentication, as its name indicates, is a security method that involves two different mechanisms or factors in the login procedure to verify identity of the user.
 This method requires ‘a unique verification code or OTP (One Time Passcode)’ along with the valid ‘username and password’ combination, before granting access to the user.
 Two Factor Authentication adds an extra step or security layer to provide protection from identity theft.
 This method is also known as 2FA or Two Step Verification.
 Requiring two different factors in the login process, enhances the security of the online accounts.
 If the first factor; password, gets compromised, then the second factor; a unique verification code, acts as a security channel and protects all your valuable online accounts from getting hacked.
 This verification code is sent to the registered mobile device of the user, and is valid only for a few seconds.